Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Prefetch-Based Covert Channel Attacks

 \subsection{Threat Model}

-We assume that the two essential parties in the attack, the sender and receiver, are two user-level processes that are running on the same processor with multiple CPU cores.
-We further assume that the sender and receiver can launch themselves on certain physical cores (e.g. using \texttt{taskset}~\cite{taskset_real}) so that they can run on different cores in the processor.
-Similar with previous covert channel attacks~\cite{coherence_attack, lru1,ff, fr}, we also assume that the sender and receiver can share read-only data implicitly (e.g. via page deduplication or shared library).
+We assume that the two essential parties in the attack, the sender and receiver, are two unprivileged processes that are running on the same processor with multiple CPU cores.
+The sender and receiver can launch themselves on different physical cores (e.g., using \texttt{taskset}~\cite{taskset_real}).
+We also assume that the sender and receiver can share data; however, the shared data can be read-only (e.g., via shared library or page deduplication),\footnote{Page deduplication (a.k.a kernel same-page merging~\cite{ksm}) was originally created for virtual environments but is now included in OSs.
+Although many cloud providers no longer use it, it is usually still available in OSs~\cite{lru2}.} similar to previous attacks~\cite{coherence_attack, lru1,ff, fr,lru2}.
 In addition, the sender and receiver should agree on pre-defined channel protocols, including the synchronization, core allocation, data encoding, and error correction protocols.
-We do not require the LLC to be inclusive, our attacks can work on both inclusive and non-inclusive caches.
+We do not have requirement on the LLC inclusivity; our attacks work with both inclusive and non-inclusive LLCs.
+We also do not require SMT; SMT can be turned off for security.

-Note that the sender cannot directly reveal secrets (e.g. by writing them to a file that is accessible to the receiver), since the system security manager can easily detect such activity and prevent the sender from doing that.
-Thus, the sender seeks to covertly communicate with the receiver to leak the secrets out.